venenux/alpine-wiki/tutorials/server-alpine-webmin-320.md

 * [How to use this guide](#how-to-use-this-guide)
 * [LICENSE](#LICENSE)

 This document will not explain anything; you must to obey, as must be cos just works and works very well, please if you dont know check [How to use this guide](#how-to-use-this-guide) section before starts:

 ## Install alpine linux

 > **Warning**: if you already have alpine running just foward to [0 - Environment](#0---setup-environment) part!

-Those commands are for any distro, it will create a disk and runs a virtual machine to install Alpine Linux 3.20 as base system OS for webmin setup:
+Those commands are for any distro, it will create a disk and runs a virtual machine to install Alpine Linux 3.20 as base system OS for webmin setup.

+You can use alpine 3.13, to 3.21, or edge... any alpine will work since 3.13 to install webmin system.
+In this part we use 3.20 but any other version still work!

 ```
 mkdir -p /home/general/VM/alpine320 && cd /home/general/VM/alpine320